yujinpan/v-charts-v5/en/data.md

 }
 ```

 - columns: Columns are a collection of dimension name and metrics name.
-Most of the charts in v-charts are single-dimension and multi-metrics, so by default the first is dimension, and the remaining values are metrics.
+Most of the charts in v-charts-x are single-dimension and multi-metrics, so by default the first is dimension, and the remaining values are metrics.
 - rows: A collection of data in rows.

 There are two configurations in the setting property of the chart: